 Karen Weinstock is the managing attorney of Weinstock Immigration Lawyers, and specializes in solving complex immigration problems and providing case strategy and management for organizations and individuals.
 Prior to opening her own immigration law firm, Karen was the managing attorney of Siskind Susser Immigration Lawyers’ Atlanta office for over 11 years, from 2002 until 2013.
 Before then, Karen managed a solo law practice in New York City, serving international corporate clientele conducting business in the U.S. or moving to the U.S. for the first time.

 Karen has over 15 years of experience as an attorney, and has practiced immigration law exclusively for over 12 years.
 Her prior corporate law experience and business acumen enables her to better serve the particular needs of multinational corporations, organizations and investors.
 Her expertise is in representing U.S. and international companies in the technology and healthcare industries as well as universities, researchers, physicians and investors with their immigration needs.
-She also counsels corporations and small businesses on immigration and I-9 compliance.
+She also counsels companies on immigration and post-relocation issues such as working with a global workforce.
 She is the author and editor of “The H-1B Book”, published by Immigration Law Weekly, and a speaker on immigration law topics in conferences around the world, publications and the general media.

 I can not imagine the troublesome, sleepless nights if she had not helped us.
 I became a US Citizen four months after our first interview, and my wife became a permanent alien shortly after that.
 Do not hesitate contacting Karen, she really is the best and will bring you the results you are so much hoping for.Miguel G.